Before you call

 Gathering information needed to call Support

-If you require warranty service for your Lenovo product, the service technicians will be able to assist you more efficiently if you prepare the appropriate information before you call.
-You can also go to Lenovo Product Warranty Plans for more information about your product warranty.
+If you believe that you require warranty service for your Lenovo product, the service technicians will be able to assist you more efficiently if you prepare before you call.
+You can also see Lenovo Product Warranty Plans for more information about your product warranty.

 Gather the following information to provide to the service technician.
 This data will help the service technician quickly provide a solution to your problem and ensure that you receive the level of service for which you might have contracted.